MithunDu404/SocialMediaApp/README.md

 Please follow the coding style used in the project and add/update tests for any new behavior.

-## Suggested File Structure
-(This is an example — modify to match the actual repo)
-- server/
-  - src/
-    - controllers/
-    - models/
-    - routes/
-    - middleware/
-    - utils/
-    - index.js
-  - tests/
-  - package.json
-- client/
-  - src/
-    - components/
-    - pages/
-    - services/
-    - app.css
-  - package.json
-- .env.example
-- docker-compose.yml
-- README.md

 ## License
 Specify the project license (e.g., MIT).
 If no license file exists, add one (LICENSE or LICENSE.md) and update this section.

 ## Contact
 Maintainer: MithunDu404
 - GitHub: https://github.com/MithunDu404

-If you’d like, tell me:
-- which stack (Node/Mongo/React, Rails/Postgres, Django/DRF/React, etc.) this repo actually uses,
-- or provide the repo's file structure or package.json files,

-and I will regenerate a README that matches the real repo (including exact commands, script names, and environment variables).

 Thank you — happy building!